- Application Services

 At Enavate, the role of an ERP implementation partner is defined as part of your team who:

-You’re busy keeping your business on the path to success, profit and growth.
+You’re busy keeping your business on the path to success, profit, and growth.
 Your ERP is instrumental on this path, and implementing a new, more fitting solution can transform the journey altogether.
 You don’t want to risk transforming the journey to a more treacherous path with the wrong implementation.

 Without a true partner to consult with, your view may be limited and rooted in how you’ve always operated.
 That’s what you know best.
 A true partner will challenge you in the delivery process and ask, “Why are you really doing it this way?”.
 If the answer is “That’s how we’ve always done it,” then there is probably a more efficient and straightforward way that your ERP Implementation partner can help you discover.

-Challenging business leaders to think beyond what they know is cornerstone benefit great ERP implementation partners provide.
+Challenging business leaders to think beyond what they know is a cornerstone benefit great ERP implementation partners provide.

 Another common phrase partners hear is: Doesn’t everybody do it this way?
 Your partner can be pivotal in ensuring you don’t make the wrong choice based on misleading information.